Basbousa (Middle Eastern Semolina Cake)

 Storage Tips

-Use an Airtight Container: Transfer the dessert to an airtight container with a tight-fitting lid.
-This will help keep moisture and air out, preventing the dessert from drying out or becoming too moist.
+Use an Airtight Container: Store the cake in an airtight container to keep moisture and air out, preventing it from drying or becoming too moist.

-Line with Parchment Paper: Place a piece of parchment paper between each layer of Basbousa in the container to prevent them from sticking together.
+Line with Parchment Paper: Place parchment paper between layers to prevent them from sticking together.

-Store at Room Temperature: Semolina Cake is traditionally stored at room temperature.
-So it is recommended to keep it in a cool, dry place away from direct sunlight where it can last for a few days without losing its quality.
+Store at Room Temperature: Keep Basbousa in a cool, dry place away from sunlight.
+It can last for a few days without losing quality.

-Avoid Refrigeration: Avoid refrigerating Basbousa unless the room temperature is very hot and humid.
-Refrigeration can cause it to become hard and lose its desirable texture.
+Avoid Refrigeration: Only refrigerate if it’s very hot and humid.
+Refrigeration can make it hard and affect its texture.

 Basbousa is a viral dessert with a taste of sweetness.
 Try it now